*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 I volunteer for a Facebook group, Barcelona Residents Against Robbery.
 They’ve put this crime map together, but it’s not always updated.
 But it can give you a general idea and details of the incident if you click on the incident.
 Stay away from Sant Pere Mes Baix and Plaça de La Vergonya — as seem to be popular areas of theft.

-Barcelona has a fantastic nightlife in Born, Sant Antoni, and other areas, so there’s no reason to stay indoors!
-Again, have common sense as crimes are more common at night, particularly starting around 11pm.
+.
+Again, have common sense as crimes are more common at night, particularly starting around 11 pm.
 Again, Born, the Gothic Quarter, Barceloneta, and Raval are more prone to thefts.
 Stay in well-lit areas, and try to walk with other people.
 Power in numbers!
 If you take the metro (open all Saturday night), don’t fall asleep.
 Better yet, take a taxi to your hotel.
 Many thefts happen in the wee hours also – as people are coming home exhausted from a merry night.
 Be alert.

 First, I don’t mean to freak you out.
 Just be extra cautious.
 You can buy some inexpensive accessories to safeguard your stay.
 Use them in your hotel or rented apartment for extra peace of mind!